The Uruguayan: Staff

 Ana García Blaya is the film director.
 She has received numerous accolades for her first work Las buenas intenciones, having received awards at film festivals such as La Habana, Toronto and San Sebastián.
 The director asked to join the production in the same way that associate producers did, with her fees being paid fully in movie bonds.

 Filming took place in Buenos Aires and Montevideo, the same locations as in the book the film is based on.

-An associate producer set up the contact with renowned cinematographer César Charlone who joined Florencia Mamberti as cinematographer for the scenes shot in Uruguay.
+An associate producer set up the contact with cinematographer César Charlone who joined Florencia Mamberti as cinematographer for the scenes shot in Uruguay.

 The main cast members were selected via an open casting process among the Orsai Community, featuring web voting based on videos posted in Instagram.
 After multiple rounds of casting, 9 couples were chosen as finalists.
 A real-time voting via the Orsai app selected Sebastián Arzeno and Fiorella Bottaioli as main leads.